What is our vision?

 - We recognise the importance of positive impact tourism on the community, and work hard to prevent negative impact

 - We employ and train local people

 - We promote the preservation of local culture and the environment

 Some of our proud achievements:

-• Our locally handmade Chula Products, one of our social enterprise initiatives to create an income for women and young people in the village
+Our internationally sold Chula Products.
+These handmade products are part of our social enterprise initiatives to create an income for women and young people in the village

-• Our own English classes for tour guides, hotel staff, surf instructors and school children
+Our own English classes in both primary and secondary school and also for tour guides, hotel staff and the wider community.

 La Choza Chula was established in June 2012